Sabnock-k/MalImage/README.md

  After converting do the following

- Click Add to archive
+ - Click Add to archive
  ![Alt Text](archive.png)

- Change the name to cutedog then click Create SFX archive
+ - Change the name to cutedog then click Create SFX archive
  ![alt text](image.png)

- Go to advance then click SFX options
+ - Go to advance then click SFX options

  ![alt text](image-1.png)

  Follow each image

- Setup
+ - Setup

  ![alt text](image-2.png)

- Modes
+ - Modes

  ![alt text](image-3.png)

- Text and icons
+ - Text and icons
- In Load SFX icon from the file click browse
+ - In Load SFX icon from the file click browse

  ![alt text](image-4.png)

- go the the cloned repo then click the picture
+ - go the the cloned repo then click the icon

  ![alt text](image-5.png)
  ![alt text](image-6.png)

- Then click ok then ok and you set!
+ - Click ok then ok and youre set!

  ![alt text](image-7.png)